zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

    (We may actually maintain more than this when we are have *retiring* IPTs, but this doesn't expose us to IPT churn since attackers can't force us to retire IPTs.
-   TODO: this is not actually true due to rendezvous count based retirement.)

  * IPT replacement time: 4..7 days (uniform random)
    TODO: what is the right value here?
 (Should we do time-based rotation at all?)